In the Studio: 2018 Jerome Ceramic Artist Project Grant Progress Reports

 |Fused disk of pink granite, rhyolite, quartz monzonite, and slate.
 Fired to cone 6 in oxidation|

-Also, don’t forget to get your own application ready for the 2019 Jerome Ceramic Artist Project Grant cycle!
-Applications are due February 15, 2019 at 5 pm.
-There will be a grant info session on January 10, 2019 at 6 pm in the NCC Library.
+Don't forget to get your own application ready for the 2020 Jerome Ceramic Artist Project Grant cycle!
+Applications are due February 10, 2020 at 5 pm.
 What are you waiting for?
 The only way to receive the award is to put yourself forward.
 Remember – there is no passion to be found in living small!

-Contact Jill Foote-Hutton, Coordinator of Artist Services & Storytelling at email@example.com your questions.
+Contact Kyle Rudy-Kohlhepp, Deputy Director of Operations and Director of Learning & Artist Services at email@example.com with your questions.